quanglenhutthanh/quanglenhutthanh.github.io/docs/Python/pandas.md

 pip intall pandas
 ```
 ## Import Pandas
-Once NumPy installed, you can import it in your applications:
+Once Pandas installed, you can import it in your applications:

 ```python
 import pandas
 ```

 ## Pandas as pd
-NumPy is usually imported as `np` alias.
+Pandas is usually imported as `pd` alias.
 ```python
 import pandas as pd
 ```